 So essentially, he went from hating life and being in a sling at three and a half weeks post surgery to being extremely functional and confident enough to regain all of his activities within the span of about five and a half weeks.

-One of our rehab specialists will be happy to talk with you during a free consultation call to learn more about your problem and determine whether we can probably help.
+One of our rehab specialists will be happy to talk with you during a free consultation call to learn more about your issues and determine if Neuro-Therapy is likely to benefit you.